EvercityEcosystem/evercity-chain/README.md

 Carbon credit roles
 - CC_PROJECT_OWNER: the role which can create carbon projects, annual reports and issue carbon credits.
-- CC_STANDARD; CC_AUDITOR; CC_REGISTRY: the roles which sign project documentation and annual reports (the order of signatures is determined by Carbon Standard entity).
+- CC_AUDITOR; CC_REGISTRY: the roles which sign project documentation and annual reports (the order of signatures is determined by Carbon Standard entity).

 ### 4.2 Account balances and operations